-This blueberry freezer jam recipe is easy to make and delicious on toast, muffins, pancakes, or waffles.
+This blueberry freezer jam without pectin is easy to make and delicious on toast, muffins, pancakes, or waffles.
 This recipe can be made with any type of berry or fruit you like, so use whatever is fresh and in season.
-This nutritious jam is vegan, paleo diet friendly, and refined sugar free.

 Ingredients and substitutions